ehren/ceto/README.md

     )

     l2 = [x + 1, for (x in l)]

     for (i in [x, for (x in l2), if (x > 5)]: std.cout << i
     )

     for (i in [x * 100, for (x in l)]: std.cout << i
     )
 )
 ```

+These macros are also provided by default as standard library built-ins, see [include/listcomp.cth](https://github.com/ehren/ceto/blob/main/include/listcomp.cth)

 ### Parameter passing, ```class``` basics

-You can get somewhat far with python 2 like non-type annotated code as shorthand for unconstrained C++ template metaprogramming and duck typing.
+You can get somewhat far with python 2 like non-type annotated code as a shorthand for unconstrained C++ template metaprogramming and duck typing.

 ```python
 include <numeric>